HOLIDAY IN THE SUN

 “David!”
 Kate started to feel unpleasant.
 The thought of something only slightly touching her leg made her panic.
-“Okay, I’m going out right now!”
+“Okay, I’m getting out this very instant!”

 “No, don’t go!
 We just got in… Listen, I’ll give a look if there is actually some fish around… You just swim, I’m here with you,” said David, put on his goggles and started snorkeling around.
-Kate wasn’t feeling any better on the inside, but wanted to prove him her trust in him, so she started swimming in the opposite direction than she had on mind before.
+Kate didn’t feel any better on the inside but wanted to prove to David that she trusted him, so she stayed in the water and swam away from the beach.

-However, when she saw that David wasn’t paying attention, Kate swam to the shore.
-As she walked towards the pool, she found a blue flower.
+However, when she saw that David wasn’t paying attention, she swam to the shore.
+On her way towards the pool, Kate found a blue flower.

 This smell is somehow familiar, Kate thought to herself when she smelled the flower.
-After a while, she remembered that one of the nuns in the orphanage, where Kate grew up, wore a perfume with this smell.
+After a while, she remembered that one of the nuns in the orphanage had a perfume with this smell.
 The memories on her childhood suddenly came back to her.

 A couple of hours later (which David spent in the sea searching for sharks and shells while Kate peacefully enjoyed the water of the hotel pool) they went to have something light for the lunch.
 The weather was really hot, so eating some heavy meal wasn’t such a great idea.
-When Kate noticed that also sushi was on the menu, she convinced David to take a plate too.
-Kate has never tried it before, so she was curious how it tasted.
-Since David was vegetarian, he made sure to pick only the veggie-rolls.
+When Kate noticed that also sushi was on the menu, she convinced David to order a serving as well.
+Kate has never tried it before, so she was curious to find out how it tasted.
+Since David was a vegetarian, he made sure to pick only the veggie-rolls.

 “This tastes so good!” said happily Kate when she tried the first piece.
 She finished her portion in less than five minutes.
 “I think I’ll get more, do you want something else, David?”

 “No, thank you.
-I would almost swear I have taken some with the fish…,” said David and suddenly started feeling sick.
+I would almost swear I ate some with the fish…,” said David and suddenly started feeling sick.

 “Do you want to visit the pyramids today?” he asked Kate.

-“Well… actually… I was thinking if we couldn’t go to visit the town today,” said Kate and gave him ‘the innocent look’.
+“Well… actually… I was thinking if we could visit the town today,” she said with a hopeful smile.

-“Ok, ok… you win this time.
-Just promise me, you’ll not spend the entire afternoon shopping for souvenirs.”
+“Okay, okay… you win this time.
+Just promise me that you’ll not spend the entire afternoon shopping for souvenirs.”

 “Don’t worry!” assured him Kate.
 Sure I will, she smiled to herself.

-They rented two red mopeds from the hotel and drove towards the town.
+They rented two red mopeds from the hotel and drove towards the center of town.

 Lets see… where shall we start, Kate thought to herself while she looked around.